jacques/docs.npmjs.com/content/orgs/setup.md

 As the creator of the Organization you are granted the role of [Super Admin][13].

-** Please do NOT delete your Super Admin account.
-This will lock you out of your Organization and you will need to contact support@npmjs.com.
-The npmjs team is currently working on a fix for this, which will be available soon. **

 For more information about the [Super Admin][13] and [Team Admin][6] roles, checkout the [Roles][7] documentation.